Coronavirus: German rail operator rolls out plan for 'safer' Christmas travel | DW | 02.12.2020

-To handle an expected increase of Christmas passengers as coronavirus cases remain high, Deutsche Bahn (DB) announced on Wednesday it would run special trains over the holidays to allow more room on-board and to maintain social distancing.
+To handle an expected increase of Christmas passengers as coronavirus cases remain high, Deutsche Bahn (DB) announced on Wednesday it will run special trains over the holidays to allow more room onboard to maintain social distancing.

-With passenger numbers well down on normal levels, DB still expects reduced business over the Christmas period compared to normal years, but also a sharp uptick on the current traffic.

-Taking advantage of the timely receipt of 15 new high-speed ICE trains, the German rail company plans up to 100 additional train runs, especially on main routes between large cities.
+Taking advantage of the timely receipt of 15 new high-speed ICE trains, the German rail company plans up to 100 additional journeys, especially on main routes between large cities from December 18 to 27th.

-Twice as many special trains as normally run during Christmas will be used, between December 18 to 27.
+That is twice as many special trains as would normally run during Christmas.

 The extra trains increase DB's daily long-distance capacity by 13,000 seats, almost 10% above current levels, according to the company.